wayneeseguin/graft/examples/null/README.md

 # Null Operator Examples

-The `null` operator in Spruce is used to check if a value is null, empty, or undefined.
+The `null` operator in Graft is used to check if a value is null, empty, or undefined.
 It returns true if the value is considered "null-like" and false otherwise.

 ## Overview